 When you’re getting going it can be difficult remembering the syntax for common operations, so we’ve put together a downloadable PDF Dart cheat sheet and quick reference.
 This includes some examples that will enable you to quickly get up to speed with writing Dart if it’s the first time you’ve written it, especially if you’re coming from another language.

 Without further ado, here is the download link:

 The cheat sheet summarizes the most important Dart syntax on four pages to get you up to speed quickly, including:

 - Control Flow: Conditionals and Loops

 - Functions, Anonymous Functions, and Closures

 - Classes and Class Inheritance

-- Abstract Classes and Interfaces
+- Abstract Classes Interfaces, and Mixins

 Hopefully, this free PDF will be useful as you start writing your first Flutter apps.
 If you’d like to learn more about Flutter and Dart development, please check out our Flutter tutorials, screencasts, and video courses!